mypreview/woo-store-vacation/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Woo Store Vacation allows you to put your WooCommerce shop on pause or hold mode for a certain amount of time.
+Take a break from selling by putting your WooCommerce shop on hold with vacation mode.
+Keep customers informed during vacations and holidays.

 == Description ==
 The Woo Store Vacation plugin is a perfect solution for online store owners who need to pause their business temporarily.
 Whether you need to take a break from managing your store or are unable to fulfill orders or respond to customer inquiries.

 You can easily schedule a vacation period based on your local time.
 During this period, your shop will automatically pause, and customers will not be able to place new orders.
-However, your shop will reopen again at the beginning of the end date, ensuring that you don't miss out on any potential sales or customers while you take a break.
+However, your shop will reopen again at the beginning of the end date, ensuring that you don’t miss out on any potential sales or customers while you take a break.
 This feature provides you with peace of mind, knowing that your online store will resume normal operation automatically without any extra effort on your part.
-Additionally, if you decide to enable purchases during closing time, you can simply unselect the "Disable Purchase" checkbox.
+Additionally, if you decide to enable purchases during closing time, you can simply unselect the “Disable Purchase” checkbox.
 This allows customers to continue making purchases during your vacation period.
 With this feature, you have the flexibility to manage your online store based on your unique needs and circumstances.

-The plugin is designed to have no negative impact on your site's SEO.
-It does not add any meta tags, such as no-index, to your store, ensuring that your site's search engine rankings are not affected while the vacation mode is activated.
+The plugin is designed to have no negative impact on your site’s SEO.
+It does not add any meta tags, such as no-index, to your store, ensuring that your site’s search engine rankings are not affected while the vacation mode is activated.
 This means that you can confidently take time off without worrying about any negative effects on your online presence.

 If you need to end your vacation early and want to reopen your store before the scheduled time, the plugin makes it simple to do so.
 You can easily deactivate the vacation mode whenever you want or reschedule the plugin to adjust your vacation period.
 This flexibility allows you to manage your online store with ease, knowing that you can make changes as needed.

 The vacation notice feature allows you to customize an automated message to inform users of your return date or any other relevant information they need to know while your shop is closed.
-You can even customize the notice's color to match your site branding and add a call-to-action button to navigate users to a specific page, such as the contact page.
+You can even customize the notice’s color to match your site branding and add a call-to-action button to navigate users to a specific page, such as the contact page.

 By default, the vacation notice displays on the WooCommerce pages, including the shop and product pages.
 However, if you prefer, you can also add the vacation notice to any other pages on your site.
 If you use the core block editor or Gutenberg plugin, you can easily add the holiday message by inserting the Store Vacation Notice block.
 Alternatively, if you use a page builder like Elementor, SeedProd, or Divi builder, you can use the `[woo_store_vacation]` shortcode to display the notice on any page you choose.
 This allows you to show your vacation message whether you want to showcase it on the homepage, sidebar, or any other location.